Vumono/esx_motel/esx_motel/readme.md

 The motel is free for everybody.

 This resource is created with esx Legacy, other versions **might** not work without modifying the resource.
-It probably needs a lot of performance fixes, aswell as integration of oxmysql.
+It probably needs a lot of optimization, aswell as integration of oxmysql.
 PR's are always welcome.